adobe-platform/porter/docs/detailed_design/config-reference.md

-Coupled with the fact that the implicit SecurityGroupEgress allows all outbound traffic on all protocols you can unwittingly add a new security group for its _ingress_ rules to, for example, an ELB, and overwrite all the egress rules of the other security groups.
+Coupled with the fact that the implicit SecurityGroupEgress allows all outbound traffic on all protocols you can unwittingly add a new security group for its _ingress_ rules to, for example, allow SSH traffic, and overwrite all the egress rules of the other security groups.

 This config overwrites every AutoScalingGroup's SecurityGroup's [SecurityGroupEgress property](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html#cfn-ec2-securitygroup-securitygroupegress)

-Example config
+If not defined the default is:

 ```yaml
 environments: